Greta Wengert

 Contact Dr. Wengert

 Dr. Greta Wengert co-founded the organization and leads on many projects, including IERC’s bobcat/ fisher spatial ecology, forensic identification of predators, and yellow-legged frog projects.
-Greta earned her B.S. in Wildlife Biology at Cornell University, her M.S. in Wildlife Ecology at Humboldt State University, and her Ph.D. in Ecology at the University of California Davis.
 Dr. Wengert also serves as IERC’s Public Information Officer and primary media contact.

 Ivan